joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/22/opinion/immigration-latinos-health.html

 **How the Trump Administration’s Nuclear Deal With Saudi Arabia May Work**\
-`The Trump administration is expected to announce an agreement with Saudi Arabia on a civilian nuclear program.
+`The Trump administration  announced an agreement with Saudi Arabia on a civilian nuclear program.
 Such deals, known as 123 Agreements, are designed to prevent the development of weapons.`\
 https://www.nytimes.com/2026/07/22/world/middleeast/us-saudi-arabia-nuclear-deal-123-agreement.html

 **Canadian Wildfire Evacuees Outraged Over Lacking Support and Communication**\